 skip to main content

-The America Invents Act (AIA) created new procedural options for addressing issues of patent validity.
+The America Invents Act (AIA) provides procedural options for addressing issues of patent validity before the Patent Trial and Appeal Board (PTAB).

 Options for Post-Grant Patent Challenges

-With the passage of the AIA, the range of choices for attacking a patent after issuance has greatly expanded.
-As a result, any party involved in a patent dispute should be aware of the available proceedings and the circumstances under which one or more of the proceedings may be appropriate.
-Among the actions currently available are:
+Parties involved in a patent dispute should be aware of the available PTAB proceedings for challenging the validity of a patent after issuance and the circumstances under which such proceedings may be appropriate.
+Among the actions available are:

 Post-Grant Review is available for a patent that has a claim with an effective filing date on or after March 16, 2013.
 Anyone other than the patent owner can request a PGR during the first nine months after a patent issues.
 Challenges under PGR are broader than they are under IPR (see below) and include any basis for invalidity except failure to comply with best mode.
 For a patent that qualifies for filing a PGR, an IPR cannot be filed until after the nine-month window for filing the PGR has passed and any PGR that is initiated terminates.